L249 - The Music Room

 Cottage | 1 bedrooms | sleeps 2

-...
 The Music Room is magnificent: detached, huge and incredibly romantic, once home to concerts and recitals, brilliantly converted.
-Three steps up to entrance into open-plan living/dining/kitchen with vaulted stucco ceiling, four massive arched windows with stained glass border running the length of the room (46' x 19') generating light and colour, polished wood floor (rugs), woodburner, comfy sofa, TV/DVD, piano, iPod dock; smart, discreet, fitted kitchen area (slimline dishwasher, microwave, cooker with induction hob); step up to door to bathroom (suite with 4' bath plus bath-shower).
-The bedroom is the stage (up 3 steps), with 5' four-poster bed, all stunningly presented and lit.
+Three steps up into open-plan living/dining/kitchen (46' x 19') with vaulted stucco ceiling, four massive arched windows with stained glass border the length of the room generating light and colour, wood floor (rugs), woodburner, TV/DVD home cinema projector with surround sound, piano, iPod dock; smart fitted kitchen area (slimline dishwasher, microwave, cooker with induction hob, espresso coffee maker); step up to bathroom (suite with 4' bath with shower over).
+The bedroom is the stage (3 steps up) with 5' four-poster bed, stunningly presented and lit.
 No children, except pre-crawling babies.
-A wonderful and extraordinary place to escape to, any time.
-The Music Room is magnificent: detached, huge and incredibly romantic, once home to concerts and recitals, brilliantly converted.
-Three steps up to entrance into open-plan living/dining/kitchen with vaulted stucco ceiling, four massive arched windows with stained glass border running the length of the room (46' x 19') generating light and colour, polished wood floor (rugs), woodburner, comfy sofa, TV/DVD, piano, iPod dock; smart, discreet, fitted kitchen area (slimline dishwasher, microwave, cooker with induction hob); step up to door to bathroom (suite with 4' bath plus bath-shower).
-The bedroom is the stage (up 3 steps), with 5' four-poster bed, all stunningly presented and lit.
-No children, except pre-crawling babies.
-A wonderful and extraordinary place to escape to, any time.
+A stunning and extraordinary place to escape to, any time.

 |Size||Sleeps up to 2, 1 bedrooms|